Protect Your Small Business from Disruptive Litigation

 Choose an attorney who is willing to partner with you – The insight your attorney gains about your company through the course of the lawsuit will be invaluable for years to come.
 This firm can then partner with you through the future to create the legal structures and policies that will mitigate the risk of future legal battles – and create a foundation for long-term growth.

-Attorney Lynnette Ariathurai is trusted by businesses throughout the northern California and Bay Areas.
-She invests the time and resources needed to understand her clients' businesses from the inside out and provides solutions and strategies for a sound legal foundation that will facilitate growth.
+Attorney Lynnette Ariathurai is trusted by businesses throughout the Fremont area, including Hayward, Union City, Milpitas, Castro Valley, and Newark, CA. She invests the time and resources needed to understand her clients’ businesses from the inside out and provides solutions and strategies for a sound legal foundation that will facilitate growth.